Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Intrinsic Stabilizer Reduction

+\begin{remark} If $\mM^s$ is non-empty, then we are guaranteed that the intrinsic stabilizer reduction $\tilde{\mM}$ is non-empty.
+While this is sufficient, it is not necessary, as can be seen for the quotient stack $\mM = [U / G]$ in Example~\ref{Kirwan blowup example}.

+In general, if at some step of the procedure the stack $\mM_i$ is a gerbe over a Deligne--Mumford stack (i.e. $\mM_i$ has constant stabilizer dimension and every point is prestable), then $\hat{\mM}_i$ is empty.
+We could elect to terminate the procedure at this step instead and define $\tilde{\mM} := \mM_i$.
+We choose not to do so as for our purpose of defining Donaldson--Thomas invariants, setting $\tilde{\mM} = \emptyset$ in this case seems more geometrically motivated and better aligned with the BPS invariants considered in \cite{JoyceSong} and \cite{DavMein}. \end{remark}

-\begin{rmk} Edidin-Rydh have also developed a desingularization procedure for stacks with good moduli spaces in \cite{EdidinRydh}.
-For smooth stacks, our desingularization is the same as theirs.
-For singular stacks, Kirwan blowups can be phrased in their language of saturated blowups, however the desingularization they obtain is a closed substack of the one here.
-It would be interesting to investigate the reasons behind this discrepancy and whether they have to do with phenomena in derived algebraic geometry. \end{rmk}
+\begin{remark} Edidin-Rydh have also developed a blowup procedure for stacks with good moduli spaces in \cite{EdidinRydh}.
+For smooth stacks, our stabilizer reduction is the same as theirs.
+For singular stacks, Kirwan blowups can be phrased in their language of saturated blowups, however the resolution they obtain is a closed substack of the one here.
+Nevertheless, our construction is closely related to the Edidin-Rydh resolution of stabilizers performed at the level of derived stacks, using the recently developed notion of derived blowups in \cite{Hekking} and the results of \cite{HRS}. \end{remark}